SuhailaEltayeb/Collaborative_Editor_LiveDocs/README.md

 **Introduction**
-Developed using Next.js for the user interface, Liveblocks is text editor powered with real-time collaboration features.
+Developed using Next.js for the user interface, Liveblocks is a text editor powered by real-time collaboration features.

-**Technology Stack**
+**Technologies used**
 - Next.js: A React framework for building server-rendered applications.
 - Clerk: A comprehensive user management platform.
 - TypeScript: Adds static typing to JavaScript for improved developer experience.